Maximal tori of monodromy groups of $F$-isocrystals and an application to abelian varieties: Introduction

-When $G$ is an algebraic group, we denote by $\rk(G)$ the dimension of a maximal torus of $G$ and we will call it the \textit{reductive rank} of $G$.
-We say that a subgroup $H$ of $G$ is of maximal rank if $\rk(H)=\rk(G)$.
-Let $\KK$ be a characteristic $0$ field, $G$ and $H$ two affine groups over $\KK$ and $f:G\to H$ a morphism of affine group schemes.
-We will say that $f$ is \textit{injective} if it is a closed immersion and that $f$ is \textit{ surjective} if it is faithfully flat.
-Since over a characteristic $0$ field every affine group scheme is reduced, this does not generate any confusion.
+Let $G$ be an algebraic group over $\KK$.
+We denote by $G^{\circ}$ the connected component of the identity of $G$ and by $\rk(G)$ the \textit{reductive rank} of $G$, namely the dimension of the maximal tori of $G$.
+We say that a subgroup $H$ of $G$ is of \textit{maximal rank} if $\rk(H)=\rk(G)$.
+Besides, we write $X^*(G)$ for the group of characters of $G$.
+When $\KK$ is a characteristic $0$ field and $f:G\to H$ is a morphism of affine group schemes over $\KK$, we say that $f$ is \textit{injective} if it is a closed immersion and we say that $f$ is \textit{surjective} if it is faithfully flat.
+Since over a characteristic $0$ field every affine group scheme is reduced, this should not generate any confusions.